vectordotdev/vector/docs/specs/component.md

 #### ComponentBytesReceived

-*Sources* MUST emit a `BytesReceived` event immediately after receiving, decompressing and filtering bytes from the upstream source and before the creation of a Vector event.
+*Sources* MUST emit a `ComponentBytesReceived` event immediately after receiving, decompressing and filtering bytes from the upstream source and before the creation of a Vector event.

 * Properties